jeremyreeder/gridscout/docs/_posts/2020-07-20-tying-the-zeppelin-knots.md

 tags: knot
 ---

-The zeppelin bend is a great knot for joining two ropes together.
-The zeppelin loop is a great knot for making a fixed loop.
+The zeppelin bend is a good knot for joining two ropes together.
+The zeppelin loop is a good knot for making a fixed loop.
 This is how I tie them.

 # Zeppelin bend